woodrush/lambdalisp/README.md

 and strings are encoded to a list of lambda terms using the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda calculus terms, without the need of introducing any non-lambda-type object.

+Supported features are closures and persistent bindings with `let`, reader macros, 32-bit signed integers, strings, and many more.
+LambdaLisp is tested by running programs on both Common Lisp and LambdaLisp and comparing their outputs.
+The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) I wrote for this project, used to compile LambdaLisp itself.

 When run on a lambda calculus interpreter that runs on the terminal, LambdaLisp presents a REPL where you can interactively define and evaluate Lisp expressions.